• Skip to primary navigation

 wet rub seasoned spatchcocked chicken with wings tucked in a on parchment paper layered sheet pan surrounded by seasoned cut mixed vegetables

-Ideally, push the chicken up on the sheet sheet to have space to place the vegetables around.
+Ideally, push the chicken up on the sheet so there's space to place the vegetables around it.
 It may be crowded, but try to spread it flat as best as possible.
+Get a Half Sheet Pan.

 curry wet rub seasoned spatchcocked chicken with wings tucked in a on parchment paper layered sheet pan surrounded by seasoned cut mixed vegetables with thermometer probe in the thigh and breast oft the chicken

-If you have temperature probes, place one between the leg and thigh and the other in the breast in the thickest parts.
+If you have temperature probes, place one between the leg and the thigh, and the other in the breast at the thickest part.
+Get this ThermoPro Wireless Meat Thermometer.

 roasted curry spatchcocked chicken and vegetables on a parchment paper layered sheet pan.